berkaymenekse/JavaMpiMatrixMultiplication/README.md

 # JavaMpiMatrixMultiplication
-Until 1.08.2020, please do not copy these codes.
+Until 1.08.2020, please do not copy these codes.It is under MIT license.